-The MCP OpenAPI Schema Explorer is a specialized server that provides token-efficient access to OpenAPI and Swagger specifications through MCP Resources.
-It allows MCP clients like Claude Desktop or Cline to explore API structures without loading entire specifications into their context windows.
+The MCP OpenAPI Schema Explorer provides token-efficient access to OpenAPI (v3.0) and Swagger (v2.0) specifications through MCP Resources.
+This server allows MCP clients like Claude Desktop to explore large API specifications without loading the entire file into the LLM's context window.

 {